ksmirenko/embox-wiki/Emdocker.md

 $ dr ./scripts/qemu/auto_qemu -s -S
 ```
 ### gdb
 Few notes on gdb (client).
 Bare `dr gdb` will not work all the time, because this will handle signal wrong way, closing the container wrapper instead of signaling to gdb.
-Particullary, `Ctrl+C` will not interrupt application and invoke gdb REPL).
+Particullary, `Ctrl+C` will not interrupt application and invoke gdb REPL.

 To fix this, `./scripts/docker/gdbhostwrapper` introduced to passthrough singals to gdb running in container.
 Just use it as gdb starter script on host computer, from any environment like shell or Eclipse.